marwahaha/bay/_posts/2024-08-12-hessian-ascent-for-the-sk-model-ii.md

 where $$\Pi_{\delta'}\left(\sqrt{2}\beta S - D\right) $$ is a projector into the top-$$\delta' n$$ dimensional eigenspace of the spectrum of $$2\beta A_{sym} - D $$.

 We will now give overviews of the proofs for the two statements above.
-Giving the actual detailed proofs would require introducing various definitions, technical facts and auxiliary lemmata about non-commutative $$\mathcal{L}^p $$ spaces, the Cauchy-Stieljtes transform, the $$R $$-transform and analytic subordination.
+Giving the actual detailed proofs would require introducing various definitions, technical facts and auxiliary lemmata about non-commutative $$\mathcal{L}^p $$ spaces, the Cauchy-Stieljtes transform (denoted for the spectral measure of an operator $$A $$ as $$g_A(z) $$), the $$R $$-transform and analytic subordination.
 Consequently, we will try to sketch the main ideas with minimal possible reference to the underlying formalism.
 That being said, it is simply impossible to explain even the ideas without invoking some basic terminology[^2].
 Therefore, those readers that are satisfied with the two statements above may freely skip the rest of this subsection without any loss of ability to following the remaining two subsections in this post.

 _Idealized Operator Norm_: We locate the maximum of the bulk spectrum of $$\sqrt{2}\beta S - D $$.
 Let us lay down the strategy to do so:
 1. First, we compute the _explicit_ form of a function[^3] which reduces the resolvent[^4] of the sum of two (free) matrices $$X $$ and $$Y $$ to the resolvent of just one matrix $$X $$ evaluated at a shifted argument.
 This is a standard (and first-half of a remarkable) fact borrowed from [[Bia98]](), and says that: